Leland Slag Glass Aspen Leaf Pendant

 1 in stock

 Not a true gem, not really sea glass, Leland Slag is in a category all its own.
-Truth is, Leland Slag is byproduct of smelting iron-ore, which they don’t do anymore thank god.
-It’s waste.
+Truth is, Leland Slag is byproduct of smelting iron-ore, which they don't do anymore thank god.
+It's waste.
 Tossed aside into Lake Michigan like an old chunk of coal.
 145 years later, it's a beautiful stone that has earned a spot in my lineup.
 Read the nerdy, yet necessary, natural history below.
 This piece was set on a hand forged aspen leaf.
 Hand forged means is was not cast and was created using torch, anvil and hammer and my hands using sterling silver sheet and wire.